PROCESS

 ABOUT LEE POWELL (KENY)

-Lee Powell is an Australian painter, writer, and systems-builder whose work sits at the intersection of collapse, reconstruction, and identity.
+Lee Powell is an Australian painter whose practice operates at the intersection of collapse, reconstruction, and identity.

 2025 Archibald Prize Entry